caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

 ### Silver Layer

   * Tables or Views?
-    * In the Silver layer, we created `Views`.
+    * In the Silver layer, we should create `Views`, but we created `Tables` just for learning purposes.
     * (Real-Time Data) Views can provide up-to-date data as they are essentially saved queries that are executed in real-time when accessed.
 Any changes in the underlying bronze tables are immediately reflected in the views, ensuring that the data is always up-to-date with the latest records in the bronze layer.

   * Data Integration and Transformation
     * Brings together data from multiple sources (e.g., multiple CSV files) to create unified views or tables.
-The views are:
+The tables are:
       * Dimensions
         * dim_customers
         * dim_dates